 Two $250 cash prizes are up for grabs.

 The resources and ideas below can be used in classrooms, child care centres, kindergartens — and by parents at home.

-Students will love learning about their city through the eyes of Gilbert, Melbourne's first cat — the Tassie tabby who arrived on the Enterprize with the first settlers.
+Primary school students will love learning about their city through the eyes of Gilbert, Melbourne's first cat — the Tassie tabby who arrived on the Enterprize with the first settlers.

 Gilbert and the Guardians of Melbourne tells the story of Melbourne, including Aboriginal history, via a series of city "guardians", or historical landmarks, representing culture, industry, events and other elements that have shaped Melbourne.

 Gilbert takes you on a captivating journey, explaining in a fun and engaging way the story of how Melbourne started.